mzsellem-GA/concentration-memory-game/README.md

 - Include win/loss logic and render win/loss messages in HTML.
 Popup alerts using the alert() method are okay during development, but not production.

 - Include separate HTML, CSS & JavaScript files.
-[DONE]

 - Use vanilla JavaScript, not jQuery.